ipveka/Forecaster/README.md

   Comprehensive project documentation, detailing the classes, functions, architecture, and usage guidelines.

 - **`notebooks`**
-  Jupyter notebooks demonstrating the LightGBM-Forecaster workflow, including:
+  Jupyter notebooks demonstrating the Forecaster workflow, including:

   - **`data_preparation`**: Walks through each step of data preparation, feature engineering, and baseline creation individually, allowing users to customize executions.
   - **`forecasting`**: Covers model evaluation, hyperparameter tuning, feature selection, and forecasting using `Forecaster` class, with insights on both training and validation processes.